-It's my mission to change this mentality.
-There is no one-size-fits-all diet and there never will be.
+It's my mission to change this diet-obsessed mentality.
+To change your perspective and to have everyone understand that there is no one-size-fits-all diet and there never will be.
 You can stop searching.

 Here's a new one.